root-project/root/documentation/users-guide/Introduction.md

 operating system specific classes, and the ZIP algorithm used for compression of the ROOT files.

-The CINT library (`libCint.so`) is also needed in all ROOT applications, and even by `libCore`.
-It can be used independently of `libCore`, in case you only need the C++ interpreter and not ROOT.
-A program referencing only **`TObject`** only needs `libCore` and `libCint`.
-To add the ability to read and write ROOT objects one also has to load libRIO.
+The Cling library (`libCling.so`) is also needed in all ROOT applications, and even by `libCore`.
+A program referencing only **`TObject`** only needs `libCore`;
+`libCling` will be opened automatically.
+To add the ability to read and write ROOT objects one also has to load `libRIO`.
 As one would expect, none of that depends on graphics or the GUI.

 Library dependencies have different consequences; depending on whether you try to build a binary, or you just try to access a class that is